NOAA-GSL/uw-aigfs/docs/contributor_guide.md

 ### Unit Tests

+### Unit Tests

-Unit tests live in the `tests/` directory.
+Unit tests are colocated with the modules they test.
 Run them with coverage reporting:

 ```bash
 make unittest